Numerous compilers are available to provide a rich programming environment for scientific and technical computing.

 Thread Building Blocks (TBB) with the Intel compilers

-TOSS 3 systems include system-installed TBB headers and libraries in /usr/include/tbb and /usr/lib64.
+TOSS 4 systems include system-installed TBB headers and libraries in /usr/include/tbb and /usr/lib64.
 These headers and libraries may conflict with the versions that are included with the Intel compilers.
 If you would like to use the TBB headers and libraries that are included with the Intel compilers, you will need to add the "-tbb" flag to your compile and link flags.
-Furthermore, we advise that you add the "-Wl,-rpath=/usr/tce/packages/intel/intel-19.0.4/tbb/lib/intel64/gcc4.4" flag to your link line (note the exact path may differ depending on which compiler version you are using).
+Furthermore, we advise that you add the "-Wl,-rpath=/usr/tce/packages/intel-classic/intel-classic-19.1.2/tbb/lib/intel64/gcc4.8" flag to your link line (note the exact path may differ depending on which compiler version you are using).
 An alternative to the "-Wl,-rpath" flag is to set your LD_LIBRARY_PATH in the environment where you are running.
 You can run `ldd` on your executable to ensure that the proper library will be loaded.

 Looking for older systems' compiler information?